 - Cool Gradually: After baking, let it cool in the oven with the door cracked, then transfer to a wire rack before chilling in an airtight container or wrapping with plastic wrap.

-Frequently Asked Questions About Red, White and Blue Cheesecake
+Red, White and Blue Cheesecake FAQs

-It's not recommended.
-A water bath ensures even baking and prevents cracks.
+You totally can, but a water bath ensures even baking and prevents cracks.

 Yes, it makes releasing the cheesecake easy and ensures straight sides of the cake.